 How To Use the Dividend Reinvestment Calculator (DRIP)

-Note: a date in the future doesn’t mean this calculator can see the future.
+Note: a date in the future doesn’t mean the stock total return calculator is clairvoyant!
 It is just rounding to the closest snap-point.

-- Starting Amount ($): Enter the amount of the initial investment.
+- Starting Amount ($): Enter an initial investment amount

-- Starting Date: Enter when the investment was first made.
+- Starting Date: Enter when an investment was first made

-- Ending Date: Enter when the investment was sold (or date to check the accumulated value).
+- Ending Date: Enter when an investment was sold (or date to check the accumulated value)

 - Reinvestment ($): The amount invested in every period selected from the pull-down below it.
 (DRIP)